segfault24/esiclient/EsiClient/docs/MarketApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getMarketsRegionIdHistory"></a>
 # **getMarketsRegionIdHistory**
-> List&lt;GetMarketsRegionIdHistory200Ok&gt; getMarketsRegionIdHistory(regionId, typeId, datasource, userAgent, xUserAgent)
+> List&lt;GetMarketsRegionIdHistory200Ok&gt; getMarketsRegionIdHistory(regionId, typeId, datasource, ifNoneMatch)

 List historical market statistics in a region

-Return a list of historical market statistics for the specified type in a region  ---  This route is cached for up to 3600 seconds
+Return a list of historical market statistics for the specified type in a region  ---  This route expires daily at 11:05

 ### Example
 ```java